Robin’s Egg Macarons

 The nutrition facts are estimated and may vary based on specific ingredients used.

-Thanks for trying out my robin’s egg macaron recipe!
-I’d love to see how it turns out: Take a photo and tag me on Instagram @floralapronblog to share with me, or use the hashtag #floralapronbakes.
+I’d love to see how your robin’s eggs turn out: Take a photo and tag me on Instagram @floralapronblog to share with me, or use the hashtag #floralapronbakes.